Global19-atlassian-net/alaterm/UPDATE.md

 #### Updates to Alaterm

-Latest scriptRevision 1 is 70<br>
+Latest scriptRevision is 220.<br>
-Latest scriptRevision 2 is 210<br>
+Fixes issues caused by changed tigervnc software.<br>
-Note that version 2 is not an update to version 1.
+Upgrades version 1 to version 2.

 Launch Alaterm.
 Command: `echo $scriptRevision` then compare to above.
 If an update exists, then: